kiki-le-singe/react-redux-boilerplate/README.md

 $ npm start
 ```

-Starts up express server to serve your app at `localhost:8080`.
+Starts up koa server to serve your app at `localhost:8080`.
 HMR will be enabled in development.

 ```shell
 $ npm run compile